Walter Matthau (right) as Louisiana Senator Russell Long,

 One "pristine" bullet?
 That dog don't hunt.The bullet was far from pristine, and its condition has been shown to be a precise result of the sort of damage it inflicted upon President Kennedy and Governor Connally.

-One final note: Oliver Stone also has Russell Long suggest to Jim Garrison that Lee Harvey Oswald was nothing more than "a good old-fashioned decoy."(6)
+One final note: Oliver Stone also has Russell Long suggest to Jim Garrison that Lee Harvey Oswald was nothing more than "a good old-fashioned decoy."(8)

-But while Russell Long did believe there had been a conspiracy behind JFK's murder, he did not believe that Lee Oswald was a mere decoy.
+But while Russell Long did have doubts about Oswald being the sole assassin, he did not believe that Lee Oswald was a mere decoy.
 On the third anniversary of the assassination -- close to the time Long and Garrison had their fateful conversation -- the New York Times stated, "Senator Russell Long of Louisiana suggests a new investigation because of the doubts he has.
-Long believes Lee Harvey Oswald played a role in the assassination but suggests that someone else was involved."(7)
+Long believes Lee Harvey Oswald played a role in the assassination but suggests that someone else was involved."(9)

 You may wish to see . . .